danawoodman/python-backupr/README.markdown

 Both a plain text and HTML email are sent to be compatible with email clients that cannot handle HTML emails.

 This repo could be forked to add support for different email sending methods but since GMail is so ubiquitous and since is makes it so easy to send emails from (without depending on the local machine to do it), I chose it as the method to send success emails from.

+## To-Do

+* Have an option to not attach the Tar file to the email (especially useful on big DBs).
+* Enable remote backups? (use scp or something?)

 ## License